Unlabeled Compression Schemes Exceeding the VC-dimension: Lower bound for

 Alternatively we must have $\beta(\{i\})(i)=0$ for at least three different values of $i$.
 Then it also holds for two non-consecutive values, say $i-1$ and $i+1$.
 This completely determines $\beta(\{i-1\})$ and $\beta(\{i+1\})$ and these functions coincide on $X=\{i-1,i,i+1\}$, a contradiction again.
 The contradictions prove the theorem. \end{proof}

-\begin{remark} Note that in the above proof we have in fact showed that there is no compression scheme already in the case when the sample consists of at most $3$ values. \end{remark}
+\begin{remark} Note that the above proof in fact shows that in any unlabeled compression scheme for $C_5$ there is a partial function with domain of size $3$ that gets compressed to its full domain. \end{remark}